ibilalkayy/flow/docs/commands.md

 - **Usage**: `flow total-amount add [flags]`
 - **Flags**:
   - `-a, --amount string`: Write the total amount that you want to set
-  - `-i, --include string`: Specify a category to include in the total amount
+  - `-c, --category string`: Specify a category to include in the total amount
   - `-l, --label string`: Provide a label for setting up your total amount
   - `-h, --help`: help for set